davidezeji/aws-cdk-with-python/README.md

 * Once you've created your constructs, Initialize python virtual environment: `source .venv/bin/activate`
 * Synthesize your code: `cdk synth STACKNAME` (look for errors and check 'cdk.out' folder for generated cloudformation templates)
     * **Note:** In your virtual environment, you might need to run `pip install aws-cdk-lib constructs` to recognize the packages installed.

+## CDK Outputs
+* Take a look a the 'serverless_app_l2_stack.py' file for an example of how to configure outputs.
+The point of doing this is to see outputs when you create a cloudformation console (ex: in this example, seeing the url of the lambda function that get's created).
+    * notice how outputs are created using L1 constructs as seen by its naming 'CfnOutput' in the 'serverless_app_l2_stack.py' file.
+    * you can look at the 'outputs' tab of your cloudformation stack in aws to see generated outputs.